-We obtained an understanding of the Administrator's processes surrounding investment pricing of listed securities by reviewing their audited controls report and by performing walkthrough procedures.
+We obtained an understanding of the processes and controls surrounding investment title and the pricing of listed securities by performing our walkthrough procedures.

 For all investments in the portfolio, we compared the market prices and exchange rates applied to an independent pricing vendor and recalculated the investment valuations as at the year-end.